littletugs/childcare/README.md

 - `index.html` — main homepage
 - `style.css` — site styles
 - `images/` — site images
+- `googlebfc7a29fb6b7f25b.html` — Google Search Console verification file

 ## Update notes
 Edit `index.html` and `style.css`, then commit changes to publish updates.
+Do not remove the Google verification file if Search Console is still in use.